thomseddon/traefik-forward-auth/README.md

 2. `auth-host` is also subdomain of same `cookie-domain`

 Please note: For Auth Host mode to work, you must ensure that requests to your auth-host are routed to the traefik-forward-auth container, as demonstrated with the service labels in the [docker-compose-auth.yml](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/traefik-v2/swarm/docker-compose-auth-host.yml) example and the [ingressroute resource](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/traefik-v2/kubernetes/advanced-separate-pod/traefik-forward-auth/ingress.yaml) in a kubernetes example.

+### Logging Out

+The service provides an endpoint to clear a users session and "log them out".
+The path is created by appending `/logout` to your configured `path` and so with the default settings it will be: `/_oauth/logout`.

+Note: This only clears the auth cookie from the users browser and as this service is stateless, it does not invalidate the cookie against future use.
+So if the cookie was recorded, for example, it could continue to be used for the duration of the cookie lifetime.

 ## Copyright